headforwards-spd/headforwards-website/src/pages/info-pages/outsourced-software-development-why-it-makes-all-the-difference.md

 ---
-bannerImage: /uploads/dsc08106.jpg
+bannerImage: /uploads/hf-i.jpg
-title: "Outsourced software development: why it makes all the difference"
+title: "Building partnerships: why you should consider outsourced software development"
+subtitle: ""
+introduction:
+  content: []
+  title: ""
 summary:
   text: Outsourcing can be the secret to software development that delivers
     long-term value for organisations across all verticals – if you choose the